-During this worldwide pandemic, we've made decisions not out of fear, but out of respect for our elected officials and medical experts and, most importantly, love for our community.
+During the worldwide pandemic, we aimed to make decisions not out of fear, but out of respect for our elected officials and medical experts and, most importantly, love for our community.

-Our posture throughout this pandemic season continues to be modeled on Jesus's self-sacrificial life: to love like He loves and serve like He serves, and certainly we haven't done this perfectly.
-But our prayer is that the decisions we reach and policies we act on communicate the most care to our community and allow the most number of people to participate.
+Our posture throughout the pandemic season was modeled on Jesus’s self-sacrificial life: to love like He loves and serve like He serves, and certainly we haven’t done this perfectly.
+But our wish is that the decisions and policies always communicate the most care to our community and allow the most number of people to participate.

 Your safety and health are important to us.
 To keep everyone safe, we ask that you not attend in person or use nursery care if you or someone in your party are experiencing symptoms of COVID-19 including a fever, shortness of breath, muscle aches, and a loss of taste or smell.

 It’s our custom at the end of worship to invite the congregation to go be the Church.
 We believe that the Church is not a building or a program but the family of God called to love the world around us.
 Now, and as we brave into the future, we will be:

 People of Faith: According to the book of Hebrews, faith is the real expectation of things yet unseen.
 Our faith tells us that God is with us through every trial and that we need not be afraid.